fehersanyi-bitrise/practice-01/README.md

 ### Extras (not in order, feel free to choose any of these)

-//Simple CLI tool to manage the tasks & query logs - commands for the endpoints of the server (create, list and get logs)
+Simple CLI tool to manage the tasks & query logs - commands for the endpoints of the server (create, list and get logs) `check`

 Use a database for storing the task data `check`